 The provision made to meet children’s special educational needs

 The record-keeping for children with special educational needs

 The allocation of resources for children with special educational needs

-Any concerns or complaints about SEN provision by parents should be addressed the Kiddylink, initially.
-If the parents are still unhappy, they should approach the Senco who will look into the problem and report back within a week.
-If the parent/carers continue to be dissatisfied the Senco will refer the matter to the Manager to take further action as appropriate.
+Any concerns or complaints about SEND provision by parents should be addressed the Kiddylink, initially.
+If the parents are still unhappy, they should approach the Sendco who will look into the problem and report back within a week.
+If the parent/carers continue to be dissatisfied the Sendco will refer the matter to the Manager to take further action as appropriate.